 Help / FAQs

-1. “Smart” (free) account where you can store up to 20 online accounts in the password manager and up to 20GB of your personal documents and files in the cloud.
+1. “Smart” (free) account where you can store unlimited online accounts in the password manager and up to 10GB of your personal documents and files in the cloud.

-2. “Genius” (premium) account where you can store unlimited online accounts in the password manager and up to 100GB of your personal documents and files in the cloud for just $2.99/month ($35.88 charged annually).
+2. “Genius” (premium) account where you can store unlimited online accounts in the password manager and up to 100GB of your personal documents and files in the cloud for just $2.49/month ($29.88 charged annually).
 You can also upgrade your storage at $1.99/month for every additional 100GB anytime.

 With iKeyVault you can store credentials to your online accounts (usernames & passwords) and important documents and files under one roof.
 Your account is also protected by a virtually unhackable dynamic passcode that you define as opposed to a static or convoluted system-generated master password.
 Furthermore, your login credentials and important documents & files are stored on the cloud securely and does not require syncing between devices.
 Therefore, you can access your vault from anywhere easily, without a mobile phone to receive onetime codes.
 Finally, iKeyVault is the least priced password manager and cloud storage in one.